-Stock options are granted to provide an incentive to the directors, officers, employees and consultants of the Corporation to achieve the longer-term objectives of the Corporation.
+The Corporation believes that encouraging its executives and employees to become shareholders is the best way of aligning their interests with those of its Shareholders.
+Stock options are granted to provide an incentive to the directors, executives, employees and consultants of the Corporation to achieve the longer-term objectives of the Corporation.
 The purpose of the Plan is to give suitable recognition to the ability and industry of such persons who contribute materially to the success of the Corporation and to attract and retain persons of experience and ability by providing them with the opportunity to acquire an increased proprietary interest in the Corporation.
 Stock options are also used as a means to promote the long-term retention of individuals.
 The Corporation awards stock options to its executive officers based upon the recommendation of the Board, which recommendation is based upon the Board's review of proposals from the Chief Executive Officer.
 Previous grants of incentive stock options are taken into account when considering new grants.
 Implementation of a new incentive stock option plan and amendments to the existing Plan are the responsibility of the Board.